 This is the best way to avoid paying extra interest on your credit card debt.
 Most balance transfer credit cards offer an introductory APR of 0%, so you won’t be paying interest anywhere from 6 months to a year and a half.
 This will help you make direct payments on your credit card debt and keep you from adding to your debt with extra interest.

 Afraid your credit isn’t good enough for a balance transfer card?
 There are several balance transfer cards that cater to people with average credit, although they usually only offer a 0% introductory period of 6 months, so you’ll need to make payments quickly.
 You can also use a credit repair service to try and raise your credit score so you can qualify for a better balance transfer card.
-Here is a list of some of the best credit repair services, including our top pick, Lexington Law.
+Here is a list of some of the best credit repair companies, including our top pick, Lexington Law.

 Many lenders will negotiate with you to pay down your debt.
 In reality, they just want their money, so they will make it easier for your to pay them if they can.
 If you can pay off the entire debt in a lump sum, many credit card companies will drastically reduce the amount you owe.
 It’s best to contact your lender and discuss your options with them.
 Just be aware of how they are reporting your deal with the credit bureaus.
 If they are reporting the deal as “not paid as agreed,” it will hurt your credit score.
 Make sure they are reporting it as “paid as agreed” so your credit score doesn’t take a hit.